mohamedriyas08091997-bit/portfolio-project/README.md

  Portfolio Project

+  Project Overview

+ This project is a research collection of LinkedIn content strategies used by top B2B SaaS creators.
+The goal is to analyze high performing content and build a foundation for a future playbook.

  Topic
  LinkedIn Organic Content Strategy for B2B SaaS

  What I Did
 - Selected 10 LinkedIn experts in B2B SaaS content strategy
-- Collected real LinkedIn posts from each expert
+- Collected 10 experts and 20+ real LinkedIn posts
 - Organized posts into structured folders in GitHub
 - Created a research repository for future content playbook